Form 5471: How US Citizens File a Foreign Corporation with the IRS

 Penalties

 The penalties for not filing Form 5471 (or doing so incorrectly) can be incredibly high.
-An initial $10,000 penalty can be applied each tax year for failing to provide the proper information within the time given.
+An initial US$10,000 penalty can be applied each tax year for failing to provide the proper information within the time given.

 Your corporation does not have to have any profits for the penalties to apply.
 This is a penalty for a failure to file an informational report, not a tax that results from the information provided on the form.
-That said, a recent Tax Court ruling found that the IRS did not have statutory authority to assess penalties for failure to file Form 5471.

-However, if you have not been in tax compliance in the past, you need to report any unfiled Form 5471s and ensure that you are up-to-date.
+However, if you have not been in tax compliance in the past, you need to report any unfiled forms and ensure that you are up-to-date.
 This is definitely not something you should try and hide.

 When to File Form 5471

-Form 5471 should be attached to your income tax return if filing as an individual, or with your corporate tax return if filing as a corporation.
+Form 5471 should be attached to your income tax return if filing as an individual or with your corporate tax return if filing as a corporation.

 The corresponding due dates of each type of filing apply as well.
 For example, Form 5471 is due by March 15th or the extended due date if filed by a corporation.
-If filed by an individual, it would be due April 15th, or June 15th if you are an expat.
+If filed by an individual, it would be due April 15 or June 15 if you are an expat.

 IRS Form 5471 is not the kind of tax document you should handle on your own.